Brennen-Hill/Brennen-Hill.github.io/_projects/exosky.md

 Our project has been awarded an Honorable Mention at NASA Space Apps!

-Out of 93,520 participants and 15,444 teams worldwide, only 19 projects earned this recognition from NASA Space Apps’ global judges for their ingenuity and creativity.
+Out of 93,520 participants and 15,444 teams worldwide, only 19 projects, the top 0.02%, earned this recognition from NASA Space Apps’ global judges for their ingenuity and creativity.
 We’re thrilled that our project stood out in such an incredible pool of talent!

 ## Winner at Space Apps Chicago Hackathon